Close-up of bright red candy spheres, the type of food coloring commonly made with Red 40 dye.

 Other safety concerns

-Beyond hyperactivity, some researchers have raised questions about potential carcinogenicity and genotoxicity based on animal studies.
+Beyond hyperactivity and allergy risk, some researchers have raised questions about potential carcinogenicity and genotoxicity based on animal studies.
 These concerns have been reviewed by regulatory agencies, and the current scientific consensus at the FDA and EFSA is that Red 40 is not carcinogenic at typical intake levels.

 What EFSA's review concluded: Red 40 (E129) is acceptable for use in food and does not raise carcinogenicity concerns based on available data.
 The hyperactivity question is treated separately from the broader safety profile.